aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 ### Creating AWS Credentials

-You must configured AWS credentials to access the resources in your account.
+You must configure AWS credentials to access the resources in your account.
 For the purposes of simplifying the competition configurations, you will use a so-called _root level access key_.
-This is NOT the best practice for security (which would be to create a separate user in your account) but it will sufficew for the competition.
+This is NOT the best practice for security (which would be to create a separate user in your account) but it will suffice for the competition.
 If you continue using your AWS account after the competition, we recommend that you follow AWS best practices as described here:
     [https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)

 In this section, you will be working with the Identity and Access Management (IAM) console.
 To create a root level access key go to the [IAM Console](https://console.aws.amazon.com/iamv2/).
 You can get to the console by clicking previous link or by searching for "IAM" in the search field at the top of the [AWS Console](https://console.aws.amazon.com) as shown [here](readme-images/iam-search.png) and then clicking the resulting link).